Paperless office: benefits, steps and best practices

 3. Move to online applications

-• Google Docs to collaborate on documents
+- Google Docs: collaborate on documents in real time

-• Dropbox or Box to share files
+- Dropbox or Box: share files securely with anyone

 5. Incentivize your employees

-6. Scan any paperwork you receive from other people
+6. Scan paperwork you receive from others

 7. Sign documents digitally